 7. Reward yourself.

 If all else fails, bribe yourself into getting up.
-For example, promise yourself that if you get up and work out, you can stop on the way to work at your favorite coffee shop or if you finish a week of morning workouts, you will go to the store and buy those pair of jeans that you’ve been eyeing all month!
+For example, promise yourself that if you get up and work out, you can stop on the way to work at your favorite coffee shop, or if you finish a week of morning workouts, you will go to the store and buy those pair of jeans that you’ve been eyeing all month!

 I’m not going to lie; I sometimes struggle.
 My husband would be the first to tell you how many times I hit the snooze button last week.
-Some days will be easier to get up than others, but you just have to push yourself and know that it is worth it.
+Some days will be easier to get up than others, but you have to push yourself and know that it is worth it.
 Sometimes, you also need a little extra sleep, which is also okay!